arunmadhusud/ViT_pytorch/README.md

 ## Acknowledgement:

 Most of the code is referred from the Vision Transformer in PyTorch tutorial by jankrepl.
 The tutorial can be found [here](https://youtu.be/ovB0ddFtzzA?feature=shared)

+The code for visualizing the attention maps is referred from the Pytorch reimplementation of Vision Transformer by jeonsworld.
+The code can be found [here](https://github.com/jeonsworld/ViT-pytorch/tree/main)